-Graduates of the Masters of Science program proceed to prepare future nurses, promote health, and provide care and nursing leadership to meet the healthcare needs of its citizens of Missouri and beyond.
+Graduates of the Masters of Science in Nursing program proceed to prepare future nurses, promote health, and provide nursing leadership to meet the healthcare needs of its citizens of Missouri and beyond.

-Masters Areas of Study
+Masters in Nursing Areas of Study

 The Master of Science (Nursing) options provide the prospective nursing graduate student with a choice of advancing their nursing practice in the areas of leadership or nursing education:

 Why is the Master of Science in Nursing a good choice?

 Explore some of the MU Sinclair School of Nursing’s Master’s options features to consider:

 - We provide an online graduate orientation tailored to provide students the tools they need for success.